raivatshah/CS2100/revision.md

 *Base K to Base J*, use 10 as a "bridge."
 Shortcut exists between base 2 to base 8/base 16.

 For Base 2 and Base 8:
 Every 3 digits of binary represent 1 digit of Octoal.
 Eg Binary 111 is Octal 7.
-Binary (00)1000001 in Binary is 101 in Octal.
+Binary (001)(000)(001) is (101) in Octal.
 In general, group bits of Binary into triplets for the conversion.

 For Base 2 and Base 16:
 Every 4 digits of binary represent 1 digit of Hexadecimal.
 Eg Binary 1111 is Hexadecimal F (15).
 Binary (0)1000001 in Binary is 41 in Hexadecimal.
 In general, group bits of Binary into quadruplets for the conversion.